Exercise Physiology Testing

 healthcare-exercisetesting@salford.ac.uk

-Please send your enquiry to the above email including a telephone number and one of the team will contact you to discuss your requirements prior to booking your appointment.
+Please send your enquiry to the above email including a telephone number and one of the team will contact you to discuss your requirements before booking your appointment.

 Once we have made your appointment, please go to the University of Salford online shop where you can make the payment for the service.